radian-software/selectrum/README.md

 ### Sorting and filtering

-The default sorting and filtering in Selectrum is quite primitive.
-First candidates are sorted alphabetically, and then they are filtered and highlighted using `completion-styles`.
+The default sorting and filtering in Selectrum is quite simple.
+First candidates are sorted by history position, then by length and then alphabetically.
+Afterwards they are filtered and highlighted using the `completion-styles`.
 This default behavior is intended as a lowest common denominator that will definitely work.

 However, it is strongly recommended that you customize `completion-styles` using